japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Starts the SchedulerBackend

-Used when TaskSchedulerImpl is requested to xref:scheduler:TaskSchedulerImpl.adoc#start[start]
+Used when TaskSchedulerImpl is requested to scheduler:TaskSchedulerImpl.md#start[start]

 == [[contract]] Contract